VladaAlek/find-mysterious-word/README.md

 ## Further Project´s Development

 ####
  - provide the user with the explanation regarding the clues and answer after for the each of five misterious words

+####
+ - provide the user with report about entering unacceptable data type

+ ####
+ - provide the user how many tries have left before the game conclusion

 #### Timer
 - The user has a limited time to provide an answer to each of the offered clues.
 The remaining time is displayed through a countdown in the terminal.